ClinVar Miner

 GeneDx RCV000172693 SCV000238284 likely benign not provided 2021-06-24 criteria provided, single submitter clinical testing This variant is associated with the following publications: (PMID: 23861362)

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000154985 SCV002555937 likely benign not specified 2023-06-23 criteria provided, single submitter clinical testing Variant summary: TTN c.16898T>C (p.Ile5633Thr) results in a non-conservative amino acid change located in the I-band of the encoded protein sequence.
-One of two in-silico tools predict a benign effect of the variant on protein function.
-The variant allele was found at a frequency of 0.00027 in 247418 control chromosomes, predominantly at a frequency of 0.0038 within the African or African-American subpopulation in the gnomAD database, including 1 homozygotes.
-The observed variant frequency within African or African-American control individuals in the gnomAD database is approximately 9.73 fold of the estimated maximal expected allele frequency for a pathogenic variant in TTN causing Dilated Cardiomyopathy phenotype (0.00039), strongly suggesting that the variant is a benign polymorphism found primarily in populations of African or African-American origin.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000154985 SCV002555937 likely benign not specified 2025-04-04 criteria provided, single submitter clinical testing Variant summary: TTN c.16898T>C (p.Ile5633Thr) results in a non-conservative amino acid change located in the I-band of the encoded protein sequence.
+Two of three in-silico tools predict a damaging effect of the variant on protein function.
+The variant allele was found at a frequency of 0.00027 in 247418 control chromosomes, predominantly at a frequency of 0.0038 within the African or African-American subpopulation in the gnomAD database, including 1 homozygote.
+The observed variant frequency within African or African-American control individuals in the gnomAD database is approximately 10-fold of the estimated maximal expected allele frequency for a pathogenic variant in TTN causing Dilated Cardiomyopathy phenotype (0.00039).
 To our knowledge, no occurrence of c.16898T>C in individuals affected with Dilated Cardiomyopathy and no experimental evidence demonstrating its impact on protein function have been reported.
-Six submitters have cited clinical-significance assessments for this variant to ClinVar after 2014.
+ClinVar contains an entry for this variant (Variation ID: 178246).
 Based on the evidence outlined above, the variant was classified as likely benign.

 CHEO Genetics Diagnostic Laboratory, Children's Hospital of Eastern Ontario RCV003486695 SCV004239845 benign Cardiomyopathy 2023-05-16 criteria provided, single submitter clinical testing

-PreventionGenetics, part of Exact Sciences RCV003927499 SCV004740629 likely benign TTN-related condition 2022-03-18 criteria provided, single submitter clinical testing This variant is classified as likely benign based on ACMG/AMP sequence variant interpretation guidelines (Richards et al. 2015 PMID: 25741868, with internal and published modifications).
+PreventionGenetics, part of Exact Sciences RCV004534980 SCV004740629 likely benign TTN-related disorder 2022-03-18 no assertion criteria provided clinical testing This variant is classified as likely benign based on ACMG/AMP sequence variant interpretation guidelines (Richards et al. 2015 PMID: 25741868, with internal and published modifications).

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.